The Master of Agribusiness program offers three elective courses for students to fulfill the elective requirement.

+This course is for food and agribusiness professionals interested in getting an in-depth view of the global food system.
+The course will show you the real picture of the food and agribusiness industry from people who have experienced it first hand.
 AGEC 710 is team taught by faculty at K-State’s partner institutions in Brazil, France, New Zealand, India, Thailand, Uganda, and Russia and the Former Soviet Union to give you a first-hand account of the history and conditions of each of the significant economic zones studied – MERCOSUR, European Union, Russia and the FSU, Oceania, sub-Saharan Africa, South Asia and East Asia.
-Comparative Food and Agriculture Systems is offered each year from mid-April to mid-August.
+(3 credit hours, mid-April to mid-August)

 *A non-degree seeking student is a person who wants to take one or more credits but does not want to seek completion of a degree program.